Bangkok’s Green Oasis: Parks Offer Relief from City Life

 GPS: 13.725635, 100.559884

-Converted from parts of The Tobacco Monopoly property, this 130-rai public greenery makes an excellent park for cyclist and is a popular jogging spot with the locals in downtown Bangkok.
+Converted from parts of The Tobacco Monopoly property, this expanded public greenery makes an excellent park for cyclists and is a popular jogging spot with locals in downtown Bangkok.
 The skyscraper backdrop behind the artificial lake makes a spectacular photo opportunity.
-The tracks around the expansive lake are well marked and should be on any cycle tour itinerary.

 At Your Thai Guide, we know all the best parks in Bangkok and which one to go to suit your itinerary.
 Ask us to take you to your favorite!